Nepalese Armed Forces

-The Nepalese Armed Forces are the military forces of Nepal.
+The Nepalese Armed Forces also known as Nepali Armed Forces are the military forces of Nepal.
 Composed primarily of the ground-based Nepali Army, organized into six active combat divisions, the Nepalese Armed Forces also operates the smaller Nepalese Army Air Service designed to support army operations and provide close light combat support.
 The Nepalese Army also operates smaller formations responsible for the organization of air defense, logistics, military communications, artillery, and airborne forces within Nepalese territory.
 In addition, the Armed Police Force acts as a paramilitary force tasked with maintaining internal security within Nepal.

-The Nepalese Armed Forces are a volunteer force with an estimated 95,000 active duty personnel in 2010, with an estimated annual military budget of around 60 million US dollars, not including military assistance funding from the Republic of India and People's Republic of China or more recently from the United States of America.
+The Nepalese Armed Forces are a volunteer force with an estimated 95,000 active duty personnel in 2020, with an estimated annual military budget of around 440 million US dollars, not including military assistance funding from the Republic of India and People's Republic of China or more recently from the United States of America.
 Although most of Nepal's military equipment are imports from neighboring India or China, Nepal has received 20,000 M-16 rifles, as well as night vision equipment from the United States to assist ongoing efforts in the post-September 11 global War on Terror campaign.
 The Nepalese Army bought 1,000 Galil rifles from Israel and received 2 V-5 helicopters from Russia.

 Supreme Command

 Article 144 of Interim Constitution of Nepal states that the President of Nepal is the Supreme Commander-in-Chief of Nepal Army.

-Currently as the President of Nepal Bidhya Devi Bhandari who was elected on 28 October 2015, is the supreme commander of Nepal Army.
+Currently as the President of Nepal Ram Chandra Poudel who assumed office on 13 March 2023, is the current supreme commander of Nepal Army.

 Before the 2006 democracy movement in Nepal forced the King to restore democracy in 2006, Article 119 of the 1990 constitution stated that the King is the Supreme Commander of the Royal Nepal Army.
 However, following the People's Power revolution in April 2006, the 1990 constitution has been replaced by an interim constitution which has removed the King from anything to do with the army.
-On May 28, 2008, the Monarchy was formally abolished and Nepal was declared a Republic.
+On May 28, 2008, the Monarchy was formally abolished and Nepal was declared a republic.